Palace of Depression

-The Palace of Depression (or Palace Depression) was a building made of junk that was located in Vineland, New Jersey, built by the eccentric George Daynor, a former Alaska gold miner who lost his fortune in the Wall Street Crash of 1929.
-This amusement was known as "The Strangest House in the World" and the "Home of Junk" and was built as a testament of willpower against the effects of The Great Depression.
+The Palace of Depression (or Palace Depression) was a building made of junk that was located in Vineland, New Jersey, built by eccentric George Daynor, a former Alaska gold miner who lost his fortune in the Wall Street crash of 1929.
+This amusement was known as "The Strangest House in the World" and the "Home of Junk", built as a testament of willpower against the effects of The Great Depression.

 History

 Beginnings

-George Daynor claims that he was guided to New Jersey by an angel, who provided the design for the palace.
-Completed on Christmas Day 1932, the palace was built on 4 acre which cost him four dollars.
+George Daynor claims that he was guided to New Jersey by an angel who provided the design for the palace.
+The palace was completed on Christmas Day 1932, built on 4 acre which cost him four dollars.
 Daynor said that his palace was "the greatest piece of originality ever brought about in the history of Man."
 He would charge 25 cents for a tour.